-The Estuary and Salmon Restoration Program (ESRP) provides funding and technical assistance to organizations working to restore the shoreline and nearshore habitats critical to salmon and other fish species in Puget Sound.
-The program was established to advance urgent and obvious projects using the scientific foundation as developed by the Puget Sound Nearshore Ecosystem Restoration Project.
+The Estuary and Salmon Restoration Program (ESRP) provides funding and technical assistance to organizations working to restore shoreline and nearshore habitats critical to salmon and other species in Puget Sound.
+The program was established to advance projects using the scientific foundation developed by the Puget Sound Nearshore Ecosystem Restoration Project.

-In 2006, ESRP was formally established by the Legislature, which appropriated $2.5 million in Capital funds towards habitat restoration and protection projects in Puget Sound.
+In 2006, ESRP was established by the Legislature, which appropriated capital funds to habitat restoration and protection projects in Puget Sound.
 Since its inception, ESRP has received and invested $52.5 million of state capital funds and nearly $10 million in direct federal funding.
 With support from the Legislature, ESRP continues to administer a Sound-wide competitive review of grant proposals resulting in a prioritized project list for each fiscal biennium.
 This biennium, ESRP was awarded $10 million, providing funding to 24 projects across Puget Sound (click here for the 2019 prioritized list of projects).

-A strong link to science, paired with taking an ecosystem-scale approach, ensures that ESRP’s investment decisions are strategic and that the program's efforts will translate into healthy and resilient estuaries, bays and shorelines.
+A strong link to science, paired with an ecosystem-scale approach, ensures that ESRP’s investment decisions are strategic and that the program's efforts will translate into healthy and resilient estuaries, bays, and shorelines.

-Today, ESRP is a partnership between the Washington Department of Fish and Wildlife, the Recreation and Conservation Office, and the Puget Sound Partnership, comprised of four different grant programs:
+Today, ESRP is a partnership between the Washington Department of Fish and Wildlife, the Recreation and Conservation Office, and the Puget Sound Partnership, and is comprised of four grant programs:

-ESRP is an integral part of a comprehensive nearshore ecosystem restoration strategy, helping to advance nearshore science, the Puget Sound Partnership's Action Agenda, salmon recovery, and WDFW's conservation mission.
+ESRP is an integral part of a comprehensive nearshore ecosystem recovery strategy, helping to advance nearshore science, the Puget Sound Partnership's Action Agenda, salmon recovery, and WDFW's conservation mission.

 For more information, please contact ESRP Program Manager Jay Krienitz at Jay.Krienitz@dfw.wa.gov or 360-902-2572.